-However, pursuant to RIGL §16-97.7 no employee of the Board of Education, his or her spouse, domestic partner or dependent, shall receive a tuition waiver as a result of employment status with the Board of Education, without first consenting to the public disclosure of the existence and amount of the waiver.
-This applies to any tuition waivers, including, but not limited to any waiver at the Community College of Rhode Island, Rhode Island College, and/or the University of Rhode Island.
+However, pursuant to RIGL §16-97-7, no eligible employee of the Council on Postsecondary Education, his or her spouse, domestic partner, or dependent children, shall receive a tuition waiver as a result of employment status with the Council on Postsecondary Education, without first consenting to the public disclosure of the existence and amount of the waiver.
+This applies to any waiver at the Community College of Rhode Island, Rhode Island College, and/or the University of Rhode Island.